 Harminv can resolve the using just ~1000 periods.
 This is nearly a four orders of magnitude reduction in the run time.

-To compare the convergence rate of the discretization error, the following plot shows the error in the resonant frequency (relative to the "exact" result at a resolution of 300 pixels/μm) as a function of the grid resolution for a ring geometry with a fixed inner radius of 2.0 μm.
+To compare the convergence rate of the discretization error, the following plot shows the error in the resonant frequency (relative to the "exact" result at a resolution of 300 voxels/μm) as a function of the grid resolution for a ring geometry with a fixed inner radius of 2.0 μm.
 The no-smoothing results have a linear error due to the stairstepped interface discontinuities.
 The subpixel-smoothing results have roughly second-order convergence.

 Enabling Averaging for Material Function